Print Gallery (M. C. Escher): Seeming paradox

 In his book Gödel, Escher, Bach, Douglas Hofstadter explains the seeming paradox embodied in Print Gallery as a strange loop showing three kinds of "in-ness": the gallery is physically in the town ("inclusion"); the town is artistically in the picture ("depiction"); the picture is mentally in the person ("representation").

 Possible Droste effect

 Escher's signature is on a circular void in the centre of the work.
 In 2003, two Dutch mathematicians, Bart de Smit and Hendrik Lenstra, reported a way of filling in the void by treating the work as drawn on an elliptic curve over the field of complex numbers.
 They deem an idealised version of Print Gallery to contain a copy of itself (the Droste effect), rotated clockwise by about 157.63 degrees and shrunk by a factor of about 22.58.
 Their website further explores the mathematical structure of the picture.

-Post-modernism

-Print Gallery has been discussed in relation to post-modernism by a number of writers, including Silvio Gaggi, Barbara Freedman, Stephen Bretzius, and Marie-Laure Ryan.

 Architectural influences

-The coastal architecture combines elements from Escher's 1935 visit to Malta aboard the S.S.
-Verdi.
-Although distorted, the work depicts Senglea, Malta, transforming the harbour town's characteristic stacked buildings and traditional balconies.
-Escher's earlier realistic work Senglea, Malta (1935) provided the primary architectural foundation for this impossible construction.
+The seaport in the print is Senglea, Malta, which Escher had depicted in a 1935 colour woodcut.